rikkijprince/rikkijprince.github.io/start.md

 <div class="container">

 # Hybrid English 5.0
-### Finally, an English fluency system that works for professionals
+### Fluency for professionals who already use English at work
+You know English.
+But in real situations...
+- you hesitate
+- you simplify
+- faster speakers dominate

+<img src="/assets/images/indexc2.jpg" class="hero-image">

+Hybrid English 5.0 combines **daily AI conversation practice** with **human coaching** to build real professional competence in communication skills.
 ## <a href="/signup/" class="cta-button">Start Free Trial</a>
-<img src="/assets/images/indexc2.jpg" class="hero-image">

-Stop wasting time on classes that don't make you fluent.

-Hybrid English 5.0 combines **daily AI conversation practice** with **human coaching** to build real professional communication confidence.

 </div>
 </header>

 ---

-## How It Works
+## How the Hybrid English Solution Works

-### Daily AI Conversation Practice
-15 minutes per day with an adaptive AI conversation partner.

-### Weekly Human Coaching
+1. Speak daily with AI
+2. Get analysed automatically
+3. Train weak points
-One weekly session with a communication mentor to analyse your progress.
+4. Improve weekly with mentor

-### Personalized Fluency Training
-Your exercises evolve based on your speaking performance.

----

-## Why This Works

-- Daily speaking practice
-- AI-driven error analysis
-- Personalized exercises
-- Human coaching feedback

----
+This method is producing results in weeks, rather than months, in months rather than years.

 ## <a href="/signup/" class="cta-button">Start Your Free Trial</a>

-Try Hybrid English free for 7 days.
+Try Hybrid English 5.0 free for 7 days.

 <a href="/signup/" class="cta-button">Create Your Account</a>